 - Earmarks8 may also limit the "amount available" in a (3) particular appropriation.
 Thus, if an earmark establishes a maximum amount that may be obligated for a specific purpose, once that amount has been obligated, no further obligations may occur.
 Any obligation in excess of the earmark would violate 31 U.S.C. § 1341(a)(1)(A) (the in excess of prong).
 For example, if the DoD Appropriations Act provides that as part of the Army's O&M appropriation, the Army receives "not to exceed \$12,478,000 . . . for emergencies and extraordinary expenses," then \$12,478,000 is an earmark.
 If the Army obligates in excess of \$12,478,000 for emergencies and extraordinary expenses, then the Army has violated 31 U.S.C. § 1341(a)(1)(A) by obligating in excess of the amount available.
-See Red Book, vol. II.
-6-41. - e.
-The GAO has opined that this statute prohibits obligations in excess of appropriated or authorized amounts and obligations that violate specific statutory restrictions on obligations or spending.9
+See Red Book, vol. II, 6-41. - e.
+The GAO has opined that this statute prohibits obligations that violate specific statutory restrictions on obligations or spending.
+However, in 2007, the Department of Justice's Office of Legal Counsel (OLC) issued a memorandum concluding that a violation of a spending restriction that Congress enacted in a permanent statute does not violate the Antideficiency Act because the prohibition is not "in an appropriation."
+10